Contrast-Security-OSS/docs/content/user/vulns/Discover-vulnerabilities.md

 ### Vulnerability Notes

+In each vulnerabilities' **Notes** tab, Contrast provides further details about the identity, timing and location of the vulnerability, such as:

 * Build numbers
 * Reporting servers
+* Category
 * Security standards

 To learn about changing vulnerability status, severity and other features, read how to [Manage Vulnerabilities](user-vulns.html#manage-vuln).